 - Tia Maria: The second most popular coffee liqueur, Tia Maria is not as syrupy-sweet as Kahlúa.
 It's made with cold brew Arabica coffee, Madagascar vanilla, and Jamaican rum.

-- Firelit Coffee Liqueur: A small-batch coffee liqueur, Firelit blends cold brew coffee with brandy and is aged for 1 month in stainless steel tanks.
-It's low-sugar and high-caffeine.
+- Firelit Coffee Liqueur: A small-batch coffee liqueur, Firelit blends cold brew coffee with brandy and is aged for one month in stainless steel tanks.
+It's low sugar and high caffeine.

 - Leopold Bros.
 French Press-Style American Coffee Liqueur: If you love French press coffee, this is the liqueur for you because it begins in a 25-liter press similar to the one in your kitchen.

 - St. George Spirits' NOLA Coffee Liqueur: Inspired by New Orleans-style coffee, this liqueur is made with Ethiopian Arabica coffee and chicory root for a unique taste.